iteriodata/terraform-style-guide/README.md

 ...
 ```

-and "/* */" for a multi-line commend.
+and "/* */" for a multi-line comment.
 ```
 /* variable "environment" {
   default = "dev"